-- 142. A discussion of the effect of traffic in the Parish on the lives of residents is given in Section 6.7.
-In the questionnaire for the residents of the village, respondents cited both speeding along Murton Way and in the village as very concerned or concerned.
+- 133. In the questionnaire for the residents of the village, respondents cited both speeding along Murton Way and in the village as very concerned or concerned.
 77% were also concerned about large vehicles coming through the Parish.
 Answers to these same questions from residents on the periphery of the Parish were 72% and 71% (Consultation Statement).
-The residents in this area were particularly exercised about the speed of traffic along the Hull Road (80%) and Tranby Avenue and Osbaldwick Link Road both with 20 and 30 mph speed limits respectively (86%). - 143.
+The residents in this area were particularly exercised about the speed of traffic along the Hull Road (80%) and Tranby Avenue and Osbaldwick Link Road both with 20 and 30 mph speed limits respectively (86%). - 134.
 We took particular notice of comments made in free response questions as these take much more effort to answer than Lickert-type questions.
 Of these free response questions in the questionnaire for the village, the two on traffic attracted easily the most replies (51%).
-A further 36% commented on some aspect of traffic in the final free response question, 'Other Issues', when problems such as being used as a 'rat run' and 'relentless increase of traffic through the village' were raised. - 144.
-In a Planning Inspectorate report in 2016, in which traffic was of major concern, the Inspector was critical about the figures produced by the City of York Council for traffic flows in the Parish.
-One example concerns Murton Way where he was given traffic flows along Murton Way that had been produced 13 years earlier. - 145.
-Before viable plans for mitigating the impact of the present and future traffic can be discussed by the Parish Council with the City of York Council, an up-to-date traffic census and an independent traffic assessment are required.
+A further 36% commented on some aspect of traffic in the final free response question, 'Other Issues', when problems such as being used as a 'rat run' and 'relentless increase of traffic through the village' were raised. - 135.
+In a Planning Inspectorate report3 in 2016, in which traffic was of major concern, the Inspector was critical about the figures produced by the City of York Council for traffic flows in the Parish.
+One example concerns Murton Way where he was given traffic flows along Murton Way that had been produced 13 years earlier.

-&lt;sup>4 Planning Inspectorate Report APP/C2741/W/15/3135274
+3 Planning Inspectorate Report APP/C2741/W/15/3135274

-146. Although there appears to be a reduction in horse riding in recent years, the number of cyclists using Moor Lane and Murton Way appears to have increased considerably over the last few years.
+- 136. Before viable plans for mitigating the impact of the present and future traffic can be discussed by the Parish Council with the City of York Council, an up-to-date traffic census and an independent traffic assessment are required. - 137.
+Although there appears to be a reduction in horse riding in recent years, the number of cyclists using Moor Lane and Murton Way appears to have increased considerably over the last few years.
 The two lanes were used in the Tour de Yorkshire in 2015 and this no doubt encouraged others to use these roads.
 Cyclists are in some peril in particular along Moor Lane as it has much traffic at times negotiating its several blind corners.

-CA1 Traffic calming
+Community Action CA1: Traffic calming